yujuan-zhang/feature-representation-for-LLMs/Model/Instructions for creating a dataset based on non-homologous division.md

 2. Install Software

-   Install the downloaded software on a non-system drive, for example, `E:\blast`.
+   Install the downloaded software on a non-system default, for example, `E:\blast`.
    Upon completion of the installation, you will see two sub-folders: `bin` (program directory) and `doc` (documentation directory).

 3. Set Environment Variables